 Today, Acebuchal has become a small tourist attraction and day-trip destination.
 It’s known for its beautiful hikes and fascinating scenery, and of course, the iconic white houses that make it stand out.

-Come here for lunch in the village restaurant which offers homemade bread and a cold drink after a long day out in the sun, which will surely make you fall in love with this beautiful hidden gem in Andalucia.
+Come here for lunch in the village restaurant which offers homemade bread and a cold drink after a long day out in the sun, which will surely make you fall in love with this beautiful Spanish hidden gem.

 By Flor and Juan from Ruta del Mate